erarslanb/justlife/README.md

 - Import project to IntelliJ Idea
 - Run `Runner.java` or individual feature files under `src > test > java > Features`
 (tests can also be run with maven via the maven console inside Idea)

+  **The tests assume that there are no collisions for bookings, i.e. no bookings exist for the same time slot for test user.
+There is no practical way to clear existing appointments, ideally a new user would be used for each test but since this is not possible at the moment, it should be cleared manually before running the tests.**

+  **The tests are written to run at 1080p or higher resolution.**

 ### Reports